Arun Valley

-It is known for its biodiversity, being home to rare species such as the red panda and snow leopard.
-The valley also shows cultural diversity and is inhabited by various ethnic groups like the Rai, Sherpa, and Limbu communities.
+Arun Valley is famous as the land of the rare Himalayan Nepali Rudraksha.
+It is also renowned for its rich biodiversity, being home to rare species such as the red panda and snow leopard.
+The valley also shows cultural diversity and is inhabited by various ethnic groups like the Rai, Sherpa, communities.
 It is very popular for trekking and less crowded than the Everest region, with trails like Tumlingtar to Makalu Base Camp or Arun Valley to Everest.